Gustavo Scuseria

-Gustavo E. Scuseria (born July 30, 1956) is the Robert A. Welch Professor of Chemistry, Professor of Physics & Astronomy and Professor of Materials Science & NanoEngineering at Rice University, Houston, TX.
-He is also editor-in-chief of the Journal of Chemical Theory and Computation.
-Scuseria earned his PhD from the University of Buenos Aires in 1983 and conducted post-doctoral work at the University of California, Berkeley (1985–1987) and the University of Georgia (1987–1989) prior to joining the chemistry faculty at Rice University in 1989.
+Gustavo E. Scuseria is the Robert A. Welch Professor of Chemistry, Professor of Physics & Astronomy and Professor of Materials Science & NanoEngineering at Rice University, Houston, TX.
+He served as Associate Editor of the Journal of Chemical Theory and Computation from 2006-2009, then as Co-Editor-in-Chief from 2009-2021 for a total of 15 years with the journal.
+Scuseria earned his PhD in Physics from the University of Buenos Aires in 1983 and conducted post-doctoral work at the University of California, Berkeley (1985–1987) and the University of Georgia (1987–1989) prior to joining the chemistry faculty at Rice University in 1989.
+He received joint appointments at Rice as a Professor of Physics and Astronomy in 2009, and as a Professor of Materials Science and NanoEngineering in 2013.